WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/readme.md

 } );
 ```

-You can remove the previous `console.log` if you like.

-After you add the code, save the file, and start a new post in the Block Editor.
+After you add the `wp.blocks.registerBlockStyle` code, save the `myguten.js` file, and then create a new post in the Block Editor.

-Add a quote block, and in the right sidebar under Styles, you should see your new Fancy Quote style listed.
-You can go back to the JavaScript and change the label to "Fancy Pants" and reload, and you should see the new label.
+Add a quote block, and in the right sidebar under Styles, you will see your new Fancy Quote style listed.
+You can go back to the JavaScript and change the label to "Fancy Pants" and reload, and you will see the new label.

 Previewing or Publishing the post, you will not see a visible change.
-However, if you look at the source, you should see `is-style-fancy-quote` class name attached to your quote.
+However, if you look at the source, you will see `is-style-fancy-quote` class name attached to your quote.

-You could create a `style.css` file with:
+Go ahead and create a `style.css` file with:

 ```css
 .is-style-fancy-quote {